 At summer solstice the shadows are shortest and the arc is concave.
 At winter solstice the shadows are longest and the arc is convex.
 In archaic astronomy, these were known as the ‘horns of the solstice.’
 At equinox the shadow is straight.
 If the shadows of the sun are correlated over the period of one year in chronological order following their curvature they form a double spiral.
 In winter the spiral is counter-clockwise and the coils are wide.
 The shadows begin to straighten as equinox approaches, and after equinox they begin to wind into a clockwise spiral and tighten.
 They contract until the summer solstice, straighten again at equinox and return to a left-handed spiral again in winter to continue the process perpetually.

 The circle is perhaps one of the most used universal spiritual symbols around the world, and is found incorporated into thousands of sacred sites from cultures of all different time periods and places.
-Associated primarily with the sun, but also eternity, unity and rebirth/reincarnation.
+It’s another symbol associated with the sun.

 In Chaco canyon the circle is found again and again in the form of its ceremonial structures (kivas) as well as stone circles all around the canyon.
 Given that the builders of Chaco Canyon surrounded themselves with aspects of the cycle of the sun, it is quite possible this is another extension of their appreciation for its deeper significance.